- Dowd (2005) discusses ETL metrics.

 - Each Monte Carlo analysis was performed with sample size m = 1000.
 Standard errors for a sample size of m = 20000 were estimated by taking the sample standard deviation of the results and dividing by the square root of 20.

 - Allen (1994) and Wilson (1994b) had already described variants of the approach.
 Also, as part of the public rollout of RiskMetrics, J.P.
 Morgan distributed a document entitled RiskMetrics – Directory of Products.
 This listed third-party vendor products that were compatible with RiskMetrics.
-One of the vendors, Sailfish, was indicated as offering historical simulation in addition to a VaR measure styled on RiskMetrics.
+One of the vendors, Sailfish, was indicated as offering historical simulation in addition to a value-at-risk measure styled on RiskMetrics.

 - Wilson (1994b).